FrugalX/ai_agents_ebook_draft/Chapter 2 Generative AI APIs Gett.md

 - **Main Features**: Meta’s Llama models, designed for high performance in various NLP tasks.
 - **Use Cases**: Efficient deployment of text generation models, research-oriented applications.
 - **Documentation**: API details with open-source deployment guides are accessible.

+The above-mentioned LLMs are not an exhaustive list.
+There are many other notable LLMs, such as Claude by Anthropic, Grok by xAI, and others.

 ---